Treatment for Chronic Kidney Disease

 Anemia is when your body does not make enough red blood cells.
 This leads to symptoms such as fatigue and weakness.1

 Healthy kidneys make a hormone called erythropoietin, which tells the body to make red blood cells.
-But when your kidneys are damaged, this process does not occur.2
+But when your kidneys are damaged, they cannot make enough of this hormone.
+Also, people who have CKD cannot absorb enough iron from their diet.
+This also leads to low iron levels in the blood.2

 Metabolic acidosis

 Metabolic acidosis is the buildup of acid in your body.
 With low-functioning kidneys, the acid in your blood is not being filtered out.
-Treating metabolic acidosis consists of taking a sodium bicarbonate supplement, which helps balance the acid levels in your blood.2
+Treating metabolic acidosis consists of taking a sodium bicarbonate (which is essentially baking soda) supplement, which helps balance the acid levels in your blood.2

 Osteodystrophy

 Kidney disease increases the chance of developing osteodystrophy.
 This condition happens when you have abnormal changes to your bones as a result of kidney disease.
-It can lead to bone breaks or fractures.1,2
+It can lead to soft, brittle bones that can easily break or fracture.1,2

 In some people with CKD, osteodystrophy is caused by too much phosphorus in the blood.
 Taking a phosphate binder medicine can help.1,2